 It felt like an eternity, as we both looked at each other with a startled unease.
 Did I just surprise it?
 No way, it has night vision and this valley hides nothing.
 So it must be stalking me… But then why is it on the open trail right where I was and not on my throat?
 This made no sense.
-But I had three options: Run, let it make a move or make a move myself.
-Of course, running in the face of a predator is out of the question.
+But I had three options: Run, let it make a move, or make a move myself.
+Of course running in the face of a predator is out of the question.
 So it was down to two, who was going to move first.
-So I took a stop towards it, and with impressive speed, the leopard leaped off the trail, over a stone fence and disappeared into the darkness of a freshly plowed field.
-I quickly took off my pack, pulled out my headlamp, and ripped my ice axe off of its external attachment point.
-Running to where I witnessed the cat disappear, with the headlamp on full blast and the ax at the ready, my veins were pulsing with adrenaline.
-I looked all around, but as far as I could see there was nothing besides empty fields and waist-high fences.
+So I took a stop towards it, and with impressive speed the leopard leaped off the trail, over a stone fence and disappeared into the darkness of a freshly plowed field.
+I quickly took off my pack, pulled out my headlamp, and ripped my ice axe off of it's external attachment point.
+Running to where I witnessed the cat disappear, with the headlamp on full blast and the axe at the ready, my veins were pulsing with adrenaline.
+I looked all around, but as far as I could see there was nothing besides empty fields and waist high fences.
 I stood quietly for a couple moments itching to hear something, begging to see something.
 But nothing.
-An eerie silence filled the valley, and only my hesitant footsteps could be heard as I turned to cautiously continue my journey.
+Eerie silence filled the valley, and only my hesitant footsteps could be heard as I turned to cautiously continue my journey.
 Now with something else that demanded space and respect.
 Once again, I had to keep moving.